tsackton/taelgar/People/Giants/Hralgar.md

 >`$=dv.view("_scripts/view/get_PageDatedValue", {"currentYear" : (dv.current().yearOverride ? dv.current().yearOverride : FantasyCalendarAPI.getCalendars()[0].current.year)})`
 >> `$=dv.view("_scripts/view/get_CurrentWhereabouts", {"config": await app.vault.adapter.read(app.vault.configDir + "/taelgarConfig.json")})`

 An ancient storm giant, of great power, who could become a storm and travel across the world, who was trapped by Drankorian mages and then slumbered for centuries, until disturbed and awoken by Chardonian explorers.
-Now trapped in a dream and a nightmare in [[Stormcaller Tower]].
+Now trapped in a dream and a nightmare in [[Gazetteer/The Central Lowlands Region/Dunmar/Eastern Dunmar/Stormcaller Tower]].

 %%SECRET[1]%%